coolparadox/picross/README.md

 A solver can be in one of the following states:

 - *PRIMING*: Awaiting to be informed who are the crossing solvers that are interested in new discoveries.
+In this state, eventual hints received from other solvers are postponed.
 - *DISCOVERING*: Not yet fully solved; awaiting hints from other solvers in the hope this helps advance with the solution.
 - *STALLED*: Not yet fully solved, but too much time has passed without hints.
 If all solvers reach this state, the puzzle has no unique solution.
 - *RESTING*: The solver is fully solved, but still checking if eventual hints from other solvers are consistent.
 Any inconsistent hint (e.g. a filled position is hinted to be empty) is a confirmation that the puzzle has no solution.